Thompson 2-run HR backs Urías' 17th win, Dodgers beat Giants – KION546

 Rain forecast for Sunday could threaten the series finale.
 The contingency plan would be to play on the clubs’ mutual off day Sept.
 26.

-“I think everyone’s hoping whatever it takes to get it in so we don’t have to come back,” Dodgers manager Dave Roberts said.
+“I think everyone’s hoping whatever it takes to get it in so we don’t have to come back,” Roberts said.

 PENCE HONORED